 The final response from Sex Roles indicates that this is the first ever ethnography published in their usually quantitative journal.
 She also mentioned that a submission by a historian is novel.
 One can imagine an editor, very excited to expand the (very old) journal into a new area, green-lit a project slightly outside her expertise.
 The editors and reviewers for Men & Masculinities, where a great deal more ethnography is published, were not fooled.
 Sex Roles assigned a junior editor more familiar with ethnography to bring the paper up to standard.
 The final paper is not good and one can feel the authors intentionally pushing the envelope trying to sneak in the maximum allowed number of outlandish claims.
 To our eyes, this is a case of a junior editor getting snowed by a senior professor and the enthusiasm of her superior.

 The experiment actually reveals some very wonderful things about academia.
-In the first place, Richard Baldwin, an emeritus history professor from Gulf Coast State College, gets legitimate consideration from a leading sociology and psychology journal neither of which had ever published his work.
+In the first place, Richard Baldwin, an emeritus history professor from Gulf Coast State College, gets legitimate consideration from a sociology and psychology journal neither of which had ever published his work.
 Gender scholarship is not an isolated, exclusive club.
 The interdisciplinary interaction among historians, economists, psychologists, anthropologists and scholars of gender, race and class is a boon to scholarship.
 But, contrary to the conclusions of Dr. William Eggington the willingness of Sex Roles to entertain scholarship using a variety of methods from a variety of fields is an important check on academic navel-gazing and not an indication of over-specialization.

 In the second place, the journals were quite careful about participant consent and potential taint in the research due to personal relationships.
 The original paper didn’t mention whether participants were aware they were being studied or the relationship of the various participants to the researcher.
 At the insistence of reviewers, the paper was revised to (dishonestly) indicate that participants, including wait staff, gave consent, that interviews were recorded, etc.

 Finally, the ignorance of the authors of concepts and practices in gender studies was ruthlessly laid bare by reviewers.
-Throughout the reviews, the authors were taken to task for imprecise use or misuse of terms–“coding,” “discourse,” “theme,” “scripts,” “neoliberal-patriarcho-capitalist” (for God’s sake), etc.
+Throughout the reviews, the authors were taken to task for imprecise use or misuse of terms–“coding,” “discourse,” “theme,” “scripts,” “neoliberal-patriarcho-capitalist” (for heaven’s sake), etc.

 There is one quite laughable assertion by the fake authors in response to their intellectual paddling at the hands of Men & Masculinities.